babab/springwhiz/README.md

     !synonyms <string>                   Search thesaurus.com

 For more info on Duckduckgo's bang search abilities enter `!bang`

-### Notepad / Pastebin

-- Create private, secret or open notes
-- Syntax higlighting for 236 (mixtures of) programming and markup languages
-- Render markdown and/or reStructuredText to HTML
-- Raw output in text/plain format

-Create notes, which can be any content or textfile you like.
-You can keep your notes private, share them via a secret url (much like Github gists) or create 'open' notes, which are listed and viewable for everybody.

-View notes in raw format or with added linenumbers and optional syntax highlighting.
-Syntax highlighting is added using Pygments which has great support for a huge array of languages.

-When the type is set to **markdown** or **reStructuredText** the note can be rendered to HTML using Django's built-in support for these markup languages.

 ## Features to be added (most probably)